-Households included in Phase 1 will not be charged for their organics collection until the program is rolled out city-wide next spring (2023).
+Households included in Phase 1 will not be charged for their organics collection until the program is rolled out city-wide in May 2023.
 Each household received a 240 litre green cart and 8 litre kitchen catcher pail with an Ins and Outs brochure and user guide about the program.

 DOLLARS AND CENTS

 Once organics collection begins in 2023, residential customers in a single family home will see a $5/month charge and customers in a multi-family residence (apartment/condo) will see a $4/month charge on their utility bill to cover a portion of the organics program expenses.

 This charge will cover part of the following costs:

 - Compost facility operations (maintenance, utilities, staffing)

 - Curbside collection of organics materials